sj-piano/edgecase_article/README.md

 ### Example: Verify the content of the article (e.g. check that there are no unrecognised element names).

 ```
-python3 cli.py --task verify --logLevel info --verifyContent --articlePath ../new_article/the_design_tree_of_a_blockchain.txt
+python3 cli.py --task verify --logLevel info --verifyContent --articleFile ../new_article/the_design_tree_of_a_blockchain.txt
 ```

 ```
-stjohn@judgement:edgecase_article$ python3 cli.py --task verify --logLevel info --verifyContent --articlePath ../new_article/the_design_tree_of_a_blockchain.txt
+stjohn@judgement:edgecase_article$ python3 cli.py --task verify --logLevel info --verifyContent --articleFile ../new_article/the_design_tree_of_a_blockchain.txt
 INFO     [edgecase_article.code.verify: 90 (verify)] File ../new_article/the_design_tree_of_a_blockchain.txt contains a valid Element.
 INFO     [edgecase_article.code.verify: 100 (verify)] Element name: article
 INFO     [edgecase_article.code.verify: 170 (verify)] Content element: All descendant elements have permitted names.